If you want to complete Mallorca 312, you have to train for it.

 Mallorca 312 Facebook group

-I’ve ridden the Mallorca 312 sportive four times and I have to say it is the most amazing cycling event that I have ever taken part in.
+I’ve ridden the Mallorca 312 sportive five times and I have to say it is the most amazing cycling event that I have ever taken part in.
 8,000 riders on fully closed roads in Mallorca; what else could you want!